pts/encrypt-script-bash/README.txt

 encrypt_script.bash uses gpg(1) (or openssl(1)) with a random salt, thus the output file will be different even after rerunning for the same input.

-The encrypted scripts need Bash (rather than e.g. Busybox sh or Dash) to run, because they use the <<< and <(...) redirections, which are not supported by Busybox sh or Dash.
+The encrypted scripts need Bash or Zsh (rather than e.g. Busybox sh or Dash) to run, because they use the <<< and <(...) redirections, which are not supported by Busybox sh or Dash.
 Bash versions tested and found working:
 4.1.5 (2009) ...
 4.4.19 (2018).
 The encrypted scripts also work with Zsh,
 tested and found working: 4.3.10 (2009) ...
 5.4.2 (2018).

-Standard files (stdin, stdout and stderr), environment (except for a few variables used for encryption) and arguments (argv, e.g. $1) are passed to the script after decryption.
+Standard file descriptors (stdin, stdout and stderr), environment (except for a few variables used for encryption) and arguments (argv, e.g. $1) are passed to the script after decryption.
 The script filename and line number are not passed around properly, the file name will be `eval', and line the line number will have about 48 added to it.

 How secure are scripts encrypted by encrypt_script.sh?